EricJWHuang/leadership/manager-readme.md

         - Success is really more about contribution
         - Help other people succeed
         - Encourage help-seeking.
 Make help-seeking a norm where people ask a lot.
 Asking is not embracing, vulnerable but encouraged
+    - Our job as engineers is to solve customer and business problems.
 - A team player which means we only win if we all win.
 No egos and heroes.
 It is not about being a hero but jumping in and contributing to the successful delivery of the team’s mission
     - **We success and fail as a team instead of individuals**
     - Stakeholder management.
 Collaborate with team on your plan of attack, design, etc to get buy-ins and feedback